IDIOTIC-INC/YOU-SUCK-FUNCTION/README.md

 # YOU-SUCK-FUNCTION
 ## Description:
-A useful function for when you are in total desperation and everything SUCKS!
+A useful function for when you are in total desperation and everything SUCKS!(Which happens often in programming)😢

 #### The function is currently available in: C, C++